Iowa State product will coach Missouri State tight ends in 2013

 He matched a career-high with 18 receptions during his senior season in 2007 and completed his college career averaging more than 10 yards per reception.
 His tenure in Ames also saw him play in the 2004 Independence Bowl and 2005 Houston Bowl.

-As a freshman, he had 2 receptions for 23 yards in the Independence Bowl win over Miami (Ohio) and tacked on 3 catches for 24 yards in a narrow Houston Bowl loss to TCU his sophomore season.
-The Cyclones finished 7-5 during the 2005 campaign, including three losses in overtime.
+As a freshman, he had 2 receptions in the Independence Bowl win over Miami (Ohio) and tacked on 3 catches for 24 yards in a narrow Houston Bowl loss to TCU his sophomore season.
+The Cyclones finished 7-5 during the 2005 campaign, including three overtime losses.

-His best individual game effort also came in the 2005 season when he snagged 3 receptions for 61 yards and a touchdown in a 30-16 home win over Colorado (Nov.
-12, 2005).
+His best individual game came in 2005 when he snagged 3 receptions for 61 yards and a touchdown in a 30-16 home win over Colorado.

-An academic standout throughout his career, he earned Big 12 Commissioner's Honor Roll status in the fall of 2006 and spring of 2007 and was an Academic All-Big 12 second-team selection in 2007.
+He earned Big 12 Commissioner's Honor Roll status in the fall of 2006 and spring of 2007 and was an Academic All-Big 12 selection in 2007.

-Bears' head coach Terry Allen was Barkema's position coach at Iowa State from 2003-05.
-Likewise, MSU offensive line coach Sean Coughlin was also on the ISU coaching staff for the 2004 and 2005 seasons during Barkema's playing days with the Cyclones.
+Terry Allen was Barkema's position coach at Iowa State from 2003-05.
+Likewise, MSU offensive line coach Sean Coughlin was on the ISU coaching staff for the 2004 and 2005 seasons during Barkema's ISU playing days.

-At the conclusion of an outstanding playing career, Barkema was signed by the Cleveland Browns as an undrafted free agent following the 2008 NFL Draft.
-After his playing days ended, he returned to Ames for the 2009 season.
+At the conclusion of his playing career, Barkema was signed by the Cleveland Browns as an undrafted free agent following the 2008 NFL Draft.
+After his playing days, he returned to Ames for the 2009 season.

 A native of Muscatine, Iowa, Barkema was a three-sport prep standout, earning all-state honors in football and basketball while leading his team to the state tournament in baseball.
 He was also Quad City Times' 2003 Male Athlete of the Year.